Third hour here on the EIB, Buck Sexton in Four Rush in the big chair today.

 Ronnie, thank you for calling in from North Carolina.

-Um look, they they talk up there was a time when you will remember the Obama administration was pretending that they were so harsh on deportations, and then we found out actually that they were just pretending things were deportations that were not.
+Yeah, look, they talk about, there was a time when you will remember the Obama administration was pretending that they were so harsh on deportations.

-I always do get the sense that they're playing the long game and Republicans are just too busy in their you know, intramural squabbles and trying to keep the donor class happy and all the rest of it.
+I always do get the sense that they're playing the long game and Republicans are just too busy in their intramural squabbles and trying to keep the donor class happy and all the rest of it.

-Democrats see that if they get health care and then they get the immigration policy that they want, or rather the lack of a policy, really, just sort of the more the merrier, that becomes the policy.
+Democrats see that if they get health care and then they get the immigration policy that they want, or rather the lack of a policy, really just sort of the more the merrier, that becomes the policy.

-Um it's all over and they win.
+It's all over and they win.

-And then they can get everything else they want, because once you have the electorate that you need, well, you don't have to win people over anymore.
+And then they can get everything else they want because once you have the electorate that you need, well, you don't have to win people over anymore.

 They'll just vote for what you tell them to vote for.

-All right, Buck Sexton and for Rush.
+All right, Buck Sexton, in for Rush.

-You get a lot more.
+We get a lot more.

 Stay with me.